dice-roller/documentation/docs/guide/usage.md

 ## Exporting logs

 You can also export the data from a `DiceRoller` instance, in exactly the same way.
-It too has an `export()` method, that accepts the same [export formats](../api/utilities/ExportFormats.md).
+It also has an `export()` method, that accepts the same [export formats](../api/utilities/ExportFormats.md).

 ::: code-tabs#module-type